HP Universal Print Driver: Dynamic Mode

-Traditional mode
+Traditional Mode

-In traditional mode HP UPD is bound to a print queue and behaves like a normal printer driver with the addition of bi-directional communications for device queries and real time print job status.
+In Traditional Mode, HP UPD is bound to a print queue and behaves like a normal printer driver with the addition of bi-directional communications for device queries and real time print job status.
 This mode can be chosen during driver installation, or on the dynamic mode universal printing dialog box.
-The traditional mode bypasses the universal printing dialog box and goes directly into the typical print setup dialog box.
+Traditional Mode bypasses the universal printing dialog box and goes directly into the typical print setup dialog box.

-Automatic configuration does not occur in traditional mode; but, users can select manual updates to ensure the device’s capabilities are properly represented.
-The HP UPD can be installed either in dynamic mode, traditional mode, or both, depending on user requirements.
+Automatic configuration does not occur in Traditional Mode; but, users can select manual updates to ensure the device’s capabilities are properly represented.
+The HP UPD can be installed either in Dynamic Mode, Traditional Mode, or both, depending on user requirements.

 Management features

-(INSTALL.EXE, MPA, AD, DDU, DCU)
+INSTALL.EXE, MPA, AD, DDU, DCU

 HP UPD includes driver management features allowing IT administrators to pre-configure, deploy, and manage the HP driver software.
 Management tools within the HP UPD include INSTALL.EXE with command line options, the HP MPA Tool, Active Directory Templates, Driver Configuration Utility, Driver Deployment Utility and HP Web Jetadmin.